mxaddict/www.codedmaster.com/content/blog/2026-01-25-on-hiatus-and-finding-inspiration-in-dotfiles.md

 This wasn't just about changing my shell prompt.
 It was a complete overhaul of my workflow, focusing on the tools I use every single day.
-I poured hundreds of hours into configuring my `hyprland` desktop on Arch Linux, refining my `neovim` setup with Lua, and ensuring every tool I use—from `git` to my MySQL client—is perfectly tailored to my CLI-centric approach.
+I poured hundreds of hours into configuring my `hyprland` desktop on Arch Linux, refining my `neovim` setup with Lua, and ensuring every tool I use, from `git` to my MySQL client, is perfectly tailored to my CLI-centric approach.
 This also extended to creating bespoke tools, like my [`quoty` CLI](@/blog/2026-01-25-introducing-quoty.md), designed to inject a bit of fun into mundane tasks like Git commits.
 This